 This short film introduces all our work that has been supported by the ScottishPower Foundation.

-During 2018/19 we worked with primary schools, families and communities in Midlothian, South Lanarkshire, Perth & Kinross, North Ayrshire and West Dunbartonshire to take science engagement to them.
+Since 2017 we have worked with primary schools, families and communities in Midlothian, South Lanarkshire, Perth & Kinross, North Ayrshire and West Dunbartonshire to take science engagement to them.

-Around 5,000 pupils from 44 primary schools experienced workshops and shows based around renewable energy, with a further 2,000 members of the public taking part in activities at festivals around Scotland.
+Around 10,000 pupils from 79 primary schools have experienced workshops and science shows based around renewable energy, with a further 3,000 members of the public taking part in activities at festivals around Scotland.

 To expand the reach of the programme further we are working with local partner museums: